mcaceresb/stata-parquet/README.md

 This is an alpha release and there are several important limitations:

-- String widths are not generally stored `.parquet` files.
+- Maximum string widths are not generally stored in `.parquet` files (as far as I can tell).
 The default behavior is to try and guess the string length by scanning the first 2^16 rows of the file; control this via option `strscan()`.
 - Writing `strL` variables are not supported.
 - Reading binary ByteArray data is not supported, only strings.
 - `Int96` variables is not supported, as is has no direct Stata counterpart.